 Hama-kanaya Station is a pretty light-blue building not far from the coast.

-I went towards the port where, close to the ferry station, there’s a little market where I bought some souvenirs.
+We went towards the port where, close to the ferry station, there’s a little market where we bought some souvenirs.

 It tooks about 15 minutes to reach the ropeway station, plus another 15 minutes to get to Nokogiriyama’s top.